sequelize/website/versioned_docs/version-6.x.x/getting-started.md

 ## Logging

-By default, Sequelize will log to console every SQL query it performs.
-The `options.logging` option can be used to customize this behavior, by defining the function that gets executed every time Sequelize would log something.
-The default value is `console.log` and when using that only the first log parameter of log function call is displayed.
+By default, Sequelize will log into the console for every SQL query it performs.
+The `options.logging` option can be used to customize this behavior, by defining the function that gets executed every time Sequelize logs something.
+The default value is `console.log` and when using that only the first log parameter of a log function call is displayed.
 For example, for query logging the first parameter is the raw query and the second (hidden by default) is the Sequelize object.

 Common useful values for `options.logging`: